alko08/Onshape-CEEO-Flask-2022/README.md

-# OnShapeFlaskServer
+# OnshapeFlaskServer
-Python-based Flask Server for communicating with OnShape
+Python-based Flask Server for communicating with Onshape

 Lead developer: Alexander Koppel

 ---
-## Description:

-This project has been migrated over to https://github.com/ceeoinnovations/OnShapeFlaskServer.
+***This project has been migrated over to https://github.com/ceeoinnovations/OnshapeFlaskServer.***

-***FILL IN DESCRIPTION***

 ---
 This project created by the Tufts Center for Engineering Education and Outreach (CEEO).